sigreen-nokia/dino/README.md

 * drop it onto a Deepfield DCU and run
 * python3 dino.py
-* you can also run it remotely for the API menu options (it will realise and prompt for the api key and fqdn)
+* you can also run it remotely for the API menu options (it will realize and prompt for the api key and fqdn)

 ## Can I install it permanently